mendhak/keepass-and-keeagent-setup/README.md

 Try out a few `git` commands - `git clone` (with the non-http URL), `git fetch` and `git push`.
 In each case it should use the key and show you a notification.

-### Private keys with passwords

-If your private key had a password on it, KeeAgent will use the password in the password field to unlock it.
-In such a case it's better to have created a new entry just for the SSH key instead of using an existing one.

 ### Don't load every key